Securities Fraud – SEC Defense Lawyer

-Several different factors can trigger an SEC fraud investigation.
+Several different factors can trigger a Securities and Exchange Commission fraud investigation.
 In many cases, the SEC will initiate an investigation unilaterally based on information (or a lack of information) contained in a company’s public statements or filings.
 Whistleblower allegations are also common triggers, and the SEC’s whistleblower program has made record payouts in recent years.

 How Does the SEC Define Fraud?

 The SEC defines fraud as any misrepresentation or omission that has the potential to affect an investor’s decision-making process.
 Within this broad definition, fraud can take numerous different forms, from companies publishing false financial guidance to corporate executives engaging in insider trading, and from brokers providing bad advice to scam artists fleecing unsuspecting cryptocurrency investors.
-While fraud can involve intentional deceit, evidence of intent is not necessary for the SEC to establish fraud in all cases.
+While fraud can involve intentional deceit, evidence of intent is not necessary for the SEC to establish fraud in all cases regarding federal securities laws.

 How Does the SEC Investigate Securities Fraud?

-The SEC uses various tools to investigate cases of suspected securities fraud.
+The Securities and Exchange Commission uses various tools to investigate cases of suspected securities fraud.
 One of its most potent investigative tools is its subpoena power.
 The SEC can issue subpoenas to suspects, targets, and witnesses when conducting formal investigations, and subpoena recipients must respond under penalty of perjury and at the risk of being held in contempt for failing to submit a timely and compliant response.

 SEC staff also review documents, conduct interviews, make informal record requests, and gather information through a variety of other investigative means.
-When facing an SEC fraud investigation, understanding how the SEC investigates—and knowing how to respond appropriately—is critical for mitigating any potential negative consequences.
+When facing an SEC fraud investigation, understanding how the SEC investigates—and knowing how to respond appropriately—is critical knowledge for an SEC defense attorney in order to mitigate any potential negative consequences.